Fentanyl Abuse Statistics

 Drug abuse and addiction is an insidious social problem.
 If you or someone you know uses fentanyl or drugs of the type that are commonly laced with fentanyl, education is your greatest defense against death.

 • Keep a dose of Narcan or naloxone (opioid antidote) on hand.
-Contact community health services or the National Institute on Drug Abuse (NIDA) to find out where you can get free doses.
+Contact community health services to find out where you can get free doses.

 • Only buy from a trusted source.
 Most people killed by fentanyl overdoses do not realize the substance they’ve taken contained fentanyl.